4nduril/tobias-barth.net/blog/source/_posts/Bundling-your-library-with-Webpack.md

 }
 ```

 With `entry` we are defining the entry point into our library.
 Webpack will load this file first and build a tree of dependent modules from that point on.
 Also, together with a few other options that we will see in a bit, Webpack will expose all exports from that entry module to the outside world – our library's consumers.
-The value is, as you can see, a string with a path that is reachable from the config file location.
+The value is, as you can see, a string with a path that is relative to the config file location.

 The `output` key allows us to define what files Webpack should create.
 The `filename` prop makes running Webpack result in a bundle file with this name.
-The `path` is the folder where that output file is put in.
-Webpack also defaults to the `dist` that we defined here but you could change it, e.g. to `path.resolve(__dirname, 'output')`or something completely different.
+The `path` is the folder where that output file will be put in.
+Webpack also defaults to the `dist` folder that we defined here but you could change it, e.g. to `path.resolve(__dirname, 'output')`or something completely different.
 But ensure to provide an absolute path – it will not get expanded like the `entry` value.

 ### Problem 1: custom syntax like JSX

 When we now run `npx webpack` on the command line, we expect it to result in a generated `dist/library-starter.js` file.
 Instead it fails with an error.
 In my [library-starter example code](https://github.com/4nduril/library-starter) I use React's JSX.
 As it is configured now, Webpack will refuse to bundle it because it encounters an "unexpected token" when it tries to parse the code.
 You see that Webpack needs to understand your code.
-We help with configuring an appropriate "loader"
+We help with configuring an appropriate "loader".

 If you use Babel for transpiling, install the Babel loader: